xianxx17/my-youtube-mcp-server/README.md

 - `search-videos` - Search for YouTube videos with advanced filtering options
 - `get-video-comments` - Get comments for a specific video
 - `get-video-transcript` - Get transcript for a specific video with optional language
+- `enhanced-transcript` - Advanced transcript extraction with filtering, search, and multi-video capabilities

 #### Statistical Tools
 - `get-video-stats` - Get statistical information for a specific video